tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 "take": 10
 ```

-**Limit sample clause** is used to get a statistically representive given number of values.
+**Limit sample clause** is used to get a statistically representative given number of values.

 JSON example:
 ```json